filip-sec/FFT_Algorithm/Theory/Introduction_to_FFT_Algorithm.md

 ## Coefficient Representation

-When we represent a polynomial as a list of its coefficients, each index \( k \) in the list corresponds to the coefficient of the \( k \)-th degree term in the polynomial.
+When we represent a polynomial as a list of its coefficients, each index  $k$ in the list corresponds to the coefficient of the  $k-th$ degree term in the polynomial.

 ## Computing Polynomial Multiplication

-We can compute the product polynomial \( C = A \times B \) as follows:
+We can compute the product polynomial $C$ as follows:

 ```python
 def multiPoly(A, B):